Pilates for Period Pain

 Your Pelvic Floor

-Like all of the muscles in our body, in order for them to be healthy we need them to be able to contract and release fully.
-With period pain, heavy periods and spotting these muscles can become restricted.
-In Pilates we focus on movements of the pelvic floor and whilst it may not seem directly obvious, when we do any pelvic movement, hip-hinging, squatting we are working our pelvic floors.
-By moving your pelvis and breathing into your pelvic floor you are promoting blood flow which helps to remove old blood as well as release any tightness in these muscles.
+Like all of the muscles in our body, for them to be healthy, we need them to be able to contract and release fully.
+With period pain, heavy periods and spotting, these muscles can become restricted.
+In Pilates, we focus on movements of the pelvic floor, and whilst it may not seem directly obvious, when we do any pelvic movement, hip-hinging, squatting, we are working our pelvic floor.
+By moving your pelvis and breathing into your pelvic floor, you are promoting blood flow, which helps to remove old blood as well as release any tightness in these muscles.

 A Whole Body Approach

-Pilates looks at the whole person, mind and body and deepening this connection.
-This can help improve release of endorphins and blood flow to all muscles in the body.
-As well as increasing metabolism it can decrease those feelings of yukky sluggishness you often feel when you’re on your period.
+Pilates looks at the whole person, mind and body and deepens this connection.
+This can help improve the release of endorphins and blood flow to all muscles in the body.
+As well as increasing metabolism, it can decrease those feelings of yucky sluggishness you often feel when you’re on your period.

 Pilates Exercises for Period Pain

-During your period it can feel uncomfortable to contract the abdominals but exercises that encourage twisting of the spine and side bending can help promote blood flow to the stomach and pelvic floor.
-This can help the abdomen to relax and decrease cramping and bloating.
+During your period, it can feel uncomfortable to contract the abdominals, but exercises that encourage twisting of the spine and side bending can help promote blood flow to the stomach and pelvic floor.
+This can help the abdomen relax and decrease cramping and bloating.
 I have created a short video for you to use next time you’re struggling with period pain.

 We are a fully equipped Pilates studio located in the heart of Shrewsbury.
 We offer group mat and equipment classes, private tuition, pregnancy and post-natal Pilates.
 We are also experts in Pelvic health and can support you with diastasis, prolapse or ongoing pelvic pain.